Édouard Muller (businessman): Inter-war years

-Edouard took many trips by the Renault convertible through France to Spain.
+Edouard took many trips in the Renault convertible from France to Spain.
 They went via Madrid, Barcelona, Sevilla, Algeciras and Gibraltar.
-They were entertained by Nestle officials in each small factory location including Mr. Trais, a Nestle legal advisor, Mr. Pfersich in Santander and Jaime de Semir, who became the Chairman of Nestle in Spain, in Sitges.
+They were entertained by Nestle officials in each small factory location including Trais, a Nestle legal advisor, Pfersich in Santander, and Jaime de Semir, who became the Chairman of Nestle in Spain, in Sitges.

-Mr. Hardenberg was succeeded as Nestle manager in New York by Daniel F. Norton, President of Nestle, succeeding Louis Dapples as Nestle President.
+Hardenberg was succeeded as Nestle manager in New York by Daniel F. Norton, President of Nestle, succeeding Louis Dapples as Nestle President.
 In the spring of 1935, Edouard and Ellen returned to New York for their second trip via Genua aboard the Conte di Savoia in May.
 They stayed at the new Waldorf Astoria Hotel and then went to Cuba with the Dan Norton's.
 They toured the Nestle factory in Sancti Spiritu.
 They visited Veracruz and Mexico City by train and Teotihuacan and Chapultepec and a factory in Ocotlan.
 They went by train to Mazatlan and then sailed to Los Angeles.
 They returned to New York by train.

 In the spring of 1936, Muller was in Madrid, Spain staying at the Ritz Hotel, experiencing the sentiments of the Spanish Civil War that broke out that year.
 Nestle had their Spanish headquarters in Barcelona.
 Those offices were taken over by the revolutionary workers’ committee.
 Edouard's good friend Jaime de Semir was a declared a loyalist and he was charged for crimes and condemned to death.
 He fled to the sanctuary of Edouard's home in La Tour de Peilz, Switzerland via protection of the French Consulate aboard a French battleship that left Barcelona from Marseille.
 The de Semir family returned to San Sebastien in 1937, an area that had not been taken over by the revolutionaries.

 In 1937, Dapples died shortly after a trans-Atlantic trip to his home in Genua.
 Muller had secretly assured that a doctor discreetly accompany the Dappleses during the trip on the ship.
 That helped ease Dapples's pain but did not improve his condition.
-Edouard was elected Chairman and Chief Executive Officer of the Nestle-Anglo Swiss Condensed Milk Company in August 1937, the month of Dapples's death.
+Edouard was elected chairman and chief executive officer of the Nestle-Anglo Swiss Condensed Milk Company in August 1937, the month of Dapples's death.